Asymmetric predictability in causal discovery: an information theoretic approach: Data application: DNAm and BP relationship

-Zooming in on associations at individual CpG sites within \emph{ATP2B1}, we apply Bonferroni correction to account for multiple testing and find that CpG site \emph{CG17564205} is significantly associated with DBP.
-Next, for this identified CpG site, we employ $\Delta = AMI(\text{DNAm}|\text{BP}) - AMI(\text{BP}|\text{DNAm})$ to examine the direction of association so to determine whether \emph{CG17564205} influences BP, or conversely.
-We find that DBP exhibits predictive dominance over \emph{CG17564205}, with $\hat{\Delta}$ (and 95\% CI) $= -2.14\ (-3.85, -0.42)$.
-With most studies on DNAm and blood pressure association \citep{Han_2016} still in their infancy, the above findings present new evidence that both gene-level or CpG site-level DNAm alteration could be altered due to changes in blood pressure.
-This poses a new exciting scientific hypothesis for further validation investigation.
+For each of the three CpG sites identified above, we further apply the $\Delta$-based test for asymmetry ($\Delta = DMI(\text{DNAm}|\text{BP}) - DMI(\text{BP}|\text{DNAm})$) to examine whether DNAm predictive influence over BP (or converse).
+We report that two CpG sites (\emph{CG7462804} within \emph{PRDM8} and \emph{CG12528713} within \emph{FGF5}) do not exhibit predictive asymmetry, with the $\hat{\Delta}\ (95\% \ CI)$ given by $-0.23\ (-4.81, 4.34)$ for \emph{CG7462804} and $-4.76\ (-13.27, 3.74)$ for \emph{CG12528713}.
+Interestingly, DBP is found to exhibit predictive dominance over \emph{CG17564205} within \emph{ATP2B1}, with $\hat{\Delta} = -2.14\ (-3.85, -0.42)$.
+With most studies on the association between DNAm and blood pressure \citep{Han_2016} still in their infancy, these findings present evidence that DNAm alteration could be influenced by blood pressure and call for further investigation.